 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your game truck business is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your game truck business is sued.

 STEP 3: Register for taxes

 You will need to register for a variety of state and federal taxes before you can open for business.

 In order to register for taxes you will need to apply for an EIN.
 It's really easy and free!